Types of Mediumship

 Everyone has some level of psychic ability, whether they want it or not.
-It is up to an individual to either ignore that ability or develop it.
-Some people get freaked out by the ‘weird’ experiences that are foisted upon them and simply turn their back on it.
+It’s totally up to each of us to either ignore that ability or develop it.

-Others work hard to develop their awareness and function quite happily as Psychics.
+Others work really hard to develop their awareness and function quite happily as Psychics.

 Others go on to become Mediums.